Overview

 The actuators are fabricated

-from silicon-on-insulator (SOI) wafers by using metallization,
+from silicon-on-insulator (SOI) wafers using metallization,

 DRIE, and HF etching.
 The HF etch is timed to release the beams